Providing free legal information and representation to the low income community since 1969.

 You can also change your name by completing a deed poll, which is a formal declaration stating that you now want to be called by a new name.
 Changing your name with a deed poll is not a legal name change but it is more formal than just changing your name with common usage and it may be easier to get new identification issued under your new name if you have prepared a deed poll.

-The Change of Name Act requires every Albertan to submit their fingerprints when they apply for a legal name change.
+The Vital Statistics Act requires every Albertan over the age of 12 to submit their fingerprints when they apply for a legal name change.
 Fingerprints can be obtained from your local law enforcement agency and must be presented to the registry agent with your application.
-Children do not need to provide their fingerprints when you apply to have their names changed.
+Children under the age of 12 do not need to provide their fingerprints when you apply to have their names changed.
 You will also require identification to begin the process.

-A woman does not have to change her last name to her husband’s last name when she gets married; of course, a man also does not have to change his name when he gets married.
+In Alberta, a person does not have to change their last name to their spouse's last name when they get married.
 Most people who change their names when they get married do not legally change their names; instead the name change is done through common usage.
+Note that another province may require a legal name change to recognize a married name.

 Both men and women have many options on what to do with their names when they get married: